Normal structure of isotropic reductive groups over rings: Introduction

 The main result of the present paper is the following theorem.

-\begin{thm} Let $G$ be a reductive group scheme over a ring $K$ such that the isotropic rank of its derived group scheme $[G,G]$ is $\ge 2$.
-Suppose that for any maximal ideal $\m$ of $K$ the root system of $G_{\overline{K/\m}}$ is irreducible, and its structure contants are invertible in $K$.
-Then\\ (i) For any ideal $\q$ of $K$ one has $E_P(K,\q)=[G(K,\q),E(K)]$.
-In particular, $E_P(K,\q)=E(K,\q)$ is independent of the choice of a parabolic $K$-subgroup $P$.\\ (ii) For any subgroup $H\le G(K)$ normalized by $E(K)$, there exists a unique ideal $\q$ in $K$ such that
+\begin{thm} Let $G$ be a reductive group scheme over a ring $R$ such that its isotropic rank is $\ge 2$.
+Suppose that for every maximal ideal $\m$ of $R$ the root system of $G_{\overline{R/\m}}$ is irreducible, and its structure constants are invertible in $R$.
+Let $P$ be a proper parabolic subgroup of $G$.
+Then \labelenumi{\normalfont{(\roman{enumi})}} \begin{enumerate} \item For any ideal $\q$ of $R$ one has $E_P(R,\q)=[G(R,\q),E(R)]$.
+In particular, $E_P(R,\q)=E(R,\q)$ is independent of the choice of a parabolic $R$-subgroup $P$.\\ \item For any subgroup $H\le G(R)$ normalized by $E(R)$, there exists a unique ideal $\q$ in $R$ such that